Avinier/FastAI-Implementations/README.md

-# FastAI-Implementations
-My own implementations of Fast.ai lessons
+### These notebooks are my implementations of the ![https://course.fast.ai/] lessons by Jeremy Howard.